earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 # reproject the roads to utm
 sjer_roads_utm <- spTransform(sjer_roads, CRS = crs(study_area))

-# assign NA values in the roads layer to "unknown" so we can plot all lines
+# assign NA values in the roads layer to "unknown" so you can plot all lines
 sjer_roads_utm$RTTYP[is.na(sjer_roads_utm$RTTYP)] <- "Unknown"
 unique(sjer_roads_utm$RTTYP)
 ## [1] "M"       "Unknown" "S"       "C"

-# crop the roads data to our study area for quicker plotting
+# crop the roads data to your study area for quicker plotting
 sjer_roads_utmcrop <- crop(sjer_roads_utm, study_area)

-# quick plot to make sure the data look like we expect them too post crop
+# quick plot to make sure the data look like you expect them too post crop
 plot(sjer_roads_utmcrop)
 ```